2025-26 Derby Tracker (Preliminary Version)

 62 draws.

-The latest match ended in a 1-0 away victory for Roma, which was the first derby match for newly hired Roma manager Gian Piero Gasperini.
+The September 21, 2025 match ended in a 1-0 away victory for Roma, which was the first derby match for newly hired Roma manager Gian Piero Gasperini.
 It was the first of at least two matchups that are scheduled to take place throughout the 2025-26 season.
 Also, Lazio midfielders Reda Belahyane and Matteo Guendouzi received direct red cards (i.e., having not received a yellow card earlier in the match) during that match.
 Belahyane earned his red card at the 86th minute after a dangerous and unnecessary tackle on Roma midfielder Manu Koné; Guendouzi earned his red card after the final whistle, likely for using extreme foul language towards the match officials.